 Walking on a Treadmill and Walking Outdoors Share Many of the Same Benefits

 When trying to decide which is better for you, it’s important to keep in mind that both share many of the same benefits.

 - You’re still getting steps and meeting your physical activity needs.

 - You’re still burning calories.
 Walking outside typically burns more calories, but increasing the incline on your treadmill will make up for the difference.
-For more info on incline walking, check out our piece on it!

 - Both increase your heart rate.